CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ![Desktop View]()
 *<strong>Systems Suspense</strong>*

 *Understanding Systems Suspense* gives many use cases for how and why designers might use this framework, but it is not exhaustive.
-Where it talks about using systems suspense and surprise to ellicit specific emotional responses from the player, it focuses predominantly on fear and loss.
-If they realise their understanding of a game is incorrect or incomplete, it can absolutely undermine their sense of security.
+Where it talks about using systems suspense and surprise to ellicit specific emotional responses, it focuses predominantly on fear and loss.
+If the player realises their understanding of a game is incorrect or incomplete, it can absolutely undermine their sense of security.
 That's why mimic chests always get a fright out of me at least.
 However, it would be wrong to think upending a mental model can *only* be played for tension or outright horror.
 That's why this blog post (and I'm rather excited because I really haven't seen this anyone writing about this before) is focused on an altogether different affordance of systems design - getting a laugh.

 ## Embedding Humour with Systems Surprise